Improving parton shower predictions via precision moments of energy flow polynomials: Introduction

 There are several important conceptual questions about our approach that deserve attention.
 How much does the quality of the prior matter, and when does an ``improved'' shower prior make the reweighting more stable or more predictive?
 What does it mean for a prior to be consistent with a chosen set of constraints, in the sense that the posterior is achievable without pathological weights?
 When constraints are imposed through specific moments or measurement functions, what can be said about the accuracy of the resulting posterior, and how should one choose which constraints to compute in the first place?
 We address these questions analytically in \Sec{it_meets_qcd}, and then perform a numerical study in \Sec{results} to highlight some of the practical aspects of reweighting.
 In this proof-of-concept study, we use a high-fidelity parton shower as a stand-in for precision calculations, and assume that the target constraints have zero theoretical uncertainties.
 Though unrealistic, this allows us to use the same high-fidelity shower to validate the posterior and quantify information saturation without the complications associated with realistic precision calculations and their uncertainties.

 The remainder of the paper is organized as follows.
 In \Sec{it_meets_qcd}, we set up the maximum-entropy construction for event ensembles, explaining how a posterior distribution on full final-state phase space can be obtained from a chosen prior by imposing expectation-value constraints, and we discuss how these ideas map onto standard QCD language for IRC-safe observables and their logarithmic structure.
 In \Sec{efps}, we introduce EFPs and motivate their use as a practical way to specify and systematically enlarge multi-observable constraint sets.
 In \Sec{shower_setups}, we describe the shower setups, optimization procedure, and evaluation metrics used in our proof-of-concept study.
-In \Sec{results}, we present results, focusing on information saturation as the constraint set is enlarged, transfer to non-training observables, and comparisons of reduced EFP bases.
+In \Sec{results}, we present results, focusing on information saturation as the constraint set is enlarged, transfer to non-training observables, and comparisons of reduced EFP bases, ending with a cross-generator test in which a \textsc{Herwig} prior is reweighted to the \textsc{Sherpa} target.
 We summarize and outline directions for future work in \Sec{conclusion}.
 Alternatives to information-theoretic reweighting are discussed in \App{alternative_measures}, a discussion of incorporating theoretical uncertainties appears in \App{uncertainties}, and a study of two-dimensional joint distributions appears in \App{2d_transfer}.
+In \App{substructure}, we study transfer to jet substructure and fragmentation observables, both for the degraded \textsc{Sherpa} priors and for the cross-generator \textsc{Herwig} prior.